-Freedom and possibility are two key words that begin to describe the essence of drama therapy.
+"Freedom and possibility are two keywords that begin to describe the essence of drama therapy.
 Life is finite; there are only so many experiences we can have.
 But in drama, the opportunities and options are endless, enabling us to dive more deeply into the richness of life.
 And when the dramas are authentic and "real," they have the power to affect, and even alter, our real lives profoundly.
-For the past thirty years, we have been investigating how therapeutically adapted dramatic processes work over time to heal wounds, facilitate lasting change, and help people reach their highest potential.
+For the past thirty years, we have been investigating how therapeutically adapted dramatic processes work overtime to heal wounds, facilitate lasting change, and help people reach their highest potential."

 – Renée Emunah, Program Founder/Director

 About the Program

 Our aim is to take students on a challenging and compelling personal and intellectual journey toward deeper levels of understanding and developing competence in drama therapy.
-Our commitment is to provide a serious, multilayered training in using this potent medium ethically, respectfully, and skillfully.
+Our commitment is to provide serious, multilayered training in using this potent medium ethically, respectfully, and skillfully.
 Faculty and students delve into the complexities, subtleties, and possibilities of drama therapy.
 Coursework is sequenced and progressive.
 Theoretical, practical/clinical, and experiential formats are incorporated.
 Small, action-oriented classes within a cohort model support students' personal development and a sense of community.
 While many people come to our program already personally familiar with the transformative power of drama, even the first semester of the program reveals new dimensions to the field and gives a glimpse of the vast range of exploration ahead.

 In their final semester of the program, students take an Integrative Seminar which supports the development of a capstone project.
-This final project may be a theoretical article, a live, self-revelatory (therapeutic) theater performance, or a DVD documenting a drama therapy treatment process.
+This final project may be a theoretical article, a live, self-revelatory (therapeutic) theater performance, or a video documenting a drama therapy treatment process.
 All formats are presented publicly to a community of peers, family, and friends, leading to a sense of culminating achievement in the program.

 *Please note that in order to become a Licensed Marriage and Family Therapist, you must also complete 3,000 hours of internship in addition to your educational requirements.
 You will graduate from our program with between 700 and 1,000 hours that will count toward licensure.